pulibrary/marc_cleanup/README.md

 # marc_cleanup
 A collection of Ruby methods to identify errors in MARC records and correct them automatically when possible.
-It also includes some methods to extract raw MARC records from Voyager.
-Create 'credentials.rb' with the ODBC credentials to your database and place it in lib/marc_cleanup.

 ## Included methods
-### Within record_dump.rb:
-record_dump - Extract all bibliographic MARC records from a Voyager database.

-changed_since_prompt - Extract all bibliographic MARC records changed since a specified date from a Voyager database.

-### Errors for raw MARC only:
+### Errors for raw MARC:
 directory_errors - Faulty directory entries (i.e., the directory length is not a multiple of 12).

-controlchar - Extra end-of-field, end-of-subfield, or end-of-record characters.
+controlchar_errors - Extra end-of-field, end-of-subfield, or end-of-record characters.

-### Errors for MARC records and rubymarc objects:
+### Errors for rubymarc objects:
 no_001 - Record has no 001 field.

 leader_errors - Errors in the leader.

+invalid_tag - Tag does not consist of 3 numbers.

 invalid_indicators - Characters other than a space or a number in the field indicators.

-invalid_tag - Tag does not consist of 3 numbers.

 invalid_subfield_code - Subfield codes that are not alphanumeric.

+empty_subfield - Empty subfields.

+extra_spaces - Extra spaces in any field/subfield that does not have positional data.

+multiple_no_245 - Record contains more than one 245 field, or no 245 field.

+pair_880_errors - Record contains a discrepancy with paired fields: the 880 fields do not have corresponding fields, or an 880 has no linkage.

+has_130_240 - Record contains a 130 and a 240, which conflict with each other.

+multiple_1xx - Record has multiple main entries.

+bad_utf8 - Record has invalid byte sequences.

-tab_char - Tab character instead of a space.
+tab_newline_char - Record has a tab character or a newline instead of a space.

-invalid_xml_chars - Characters outside of the XML 1.0 specifications that would crash any parsers that don't account for these characters (e.g., Blacklight).
+invalid_xml_chars - Characters outside of the XML 1.0 specifications.

 combining_chars - Combining diacritics not attached to letters.

 invalid_chars - Characters outside the accepted Unicode repertoire for MARC21 cataloging.

-empty_subfield - Empty subfields.

-no_245 - No 245 title field.

-composed_chars - Not Unicode normalized according to the NFD specification.
+composed_chars_errors - Not Unicode normalized according to the NFD specification, with Arabic characters normalized to the NFC specification.

 relator_chars - Relator terms in subfield e or j for headings do not consist solely of lowercase letters and a period.